Naxus28/message-board-user-interface/README.md

-# Web design exercise inspired on a dribble interface and built with Angular v1.6 and CSS3 flexbox model layout
+# Web design exercise

-This UI translates the below wireframe into a web page.
+This UI was built with Angular v1.6 and CSS3 flexbox model layout.
+It translates the below dribble interface into a web page.

 ![alt text](src/assets/img/original-comp/dribble.png "Dribble")